 The Ramadan Food Box Project provides food to families in need during the month of Ramadan.
 IRUSA facilitates the procurement and creation of food boxes.
 Each food box contains a sufficient amount of food for a family of five for two weeks and consists of basic food staples such as flour, sugar, and pasta.
 The food boxes are distributed nationwide via service partnerships with community-based non-profit organizations.
 Partner organizations enter a service agreement with IRUSA to accept the delivery of an agreed-upon quantity of boxes that will serve a local community during the month of Ramadan.

-The Summer Food Service Program (SFSP), created and funded by the United States Department of Agriculture (USDA), currently provides organizations with limited funding opportunities to purchase and provide meals to their local communities in the form of reimbursements.
+The聽Summer Food Service Program (SUN), created and funded by the United States Department of Agriculture (USDA), currently provides organizations with limited funding opportunities to purchase and provide meals to their local communities in the form of reimbursements.
 Starting in 2011, IRUSA began to supplement and support the USDA in this effort.
-As an SFSP grant recipient, organizations are able to start a USDA-approved site, increase the capacity of their current USDA-approved site(s) or develop their role as the meal-providing sponsor to subgrantees.
+SUN聽recipient, organizations are able to start a USDA-approved site, increase the capacity of their current USDA-approved site(s) or develop their role as the meal-providing sponsor to subgrantees.
 Grants are provided to further enable and encourage wider participation in this program as well as increase food access and support to food-insecure children

 Qurbani, or sacrifice, is the tradition of sharing meat with the needy at the end of the Hajj Pilgrimage season in time for the celebration of Eid al-Adha.
 It provides an opportunity for people who cannot afford to purchase meat to receive the nutritional benefits of fresh, chilled, or frozen halal meat.
 IRUSA provides Qurbani meat to individuals and families in need across the globe, including in the United States.
-Through Qurbani Distribution, US partner organizations implement the distribution of fresh-cut halal meat parcels to their local communities.
-IRUSA offers two models of partnership for this seasonal event:
+Through Qurbani Distribution, US partner organizations implement the distribution of fresh-cut halal meat parcels to their local communities.聽 IRUSA only offers a procurement model for this project.

 Day of Dignity creates an opportunity for caring individuals from diverse communities to provide services to their neighbors in need.
 The Day of Dignity mission is to promote volunteerism, build relationships, and encourage local organizations to have a transformative impact on their unique community.
 Bookbags, school kits, jackets, and hygiene kits are some of the in-kind items provided by IRUSA to be distributed during Day of Dignity events.
 A grant is also given to help support the costs of food, entertainment, venue, etc. Free medical care, screenings, and even barber services can be offered out by the host organization at the event.
 The host organization is